Palculator/palculator.github.io/_posts/2018-05-01-dodonpachi-reverse-engineering.md

 menu, do things like switching levels or pausing the game, but the object spawner does not seem to work, even for the known object IDs listed in that blog post.
-If I ever do get it working, I could observe the code run to spawn and object, where its data gets read from and where it gets written to and probably figure out more about the internals of the game.
+If I ever do get it working, I could observe the code run to spawn an object, where its data gets read from and where it gets written to and probably figure out more about the internals of the game.
 Hopefully I'll figure it out down the line.